 AI can level the playing field for both advertisers and publishers, giving even hard-working salespeople who don’t work for Fortune 100 tech or media companies the tools they wished they’d had in the past.
 These AI-driven superpowers can help sales professionals improve both their effectiveness (how well their product works) and their efficiency (speed and productivity).

-1. Better data unification and harmonization
+1. Better data unification and harmonisation

 With the impending deprecation of the third-party cookie in Chrome and Apple’s ongoing privacy changes, marketers are looking to first-party data to power their programs — including media programs.
 An impressive 88% of marketers said first-party data was a strategic priority for them in 2021, according to Merkle’s 2021 Customer Engagement Report.
 For publishers, first-party data is key to building audiences that advertisers need; and for advertisers, first-party data is increasingly important as a seed for matching, targeting, and lookalikes.

 AI can often be combined with a solution such as a Customer Data Platform to greatly improve identity matching.
 Algorithms can be applied to perform “fuzzy matching” on IDs and resolve discrepancies.
-And AI can be used to make sure data from different systems is mapped to a common data model to ensure consistency.
+AI can also be used to make sure data from different systems is mapped to a common data model to ensure consistency.

 2. Stronger segmentation and audience discovery